-a.
-Will be responsible to the respective chiefs of service.

-b.
-Will accept full responsibility for the proper care and treatment of patients in their charge.

-c.
-Will give adequate training to residents assigned to their service.

-d.
-Will be veterans unless approval in each case has been given by the Chief Medical Director.
+- a.
+Will be responsible to the respective chiefs of service. - b.
+Will accept full responsibility for the proper care and treatment of patients in their charge. - c.
+Will give adequate training to residents assigned to their service. - d.
+Will be veterans unless approval in each case has been given by the Chief Medical Director. - e.

-c.
 Will be diplomates of their respective boards and acceptable to such boards for direction of resident training.
 Exception may be made in the case of a veteran who has completed the first part of his board examination, but whose completion of the examination was interrupted by the exigencies of the military service.

-Document from the collections of the AAMC Not to be reproduced without permission f.
+f.
 Will hold faculty appointments in one or another of the associated Schools of Medicine, or will be outstanding members of the profession of the caliber of faculty members.